lamalab-org/toolminutes/papers/core_bench.md

 ### Additional results

-- Python tasks' results are better than R tasks' results.
+- The results of the Python tasks are better than those of the R tasks.
 - Agents struggle to retrieve results from many files.
 - Better safety measures and guardrails are needed to prevent agents from running malicious code when commercially deploying these agents.